Your appointment has been requested! An email will be sent to you once the request is approved.

 AT HOME MAINTENANCE

-In an Eden Roc Garage Door service, our technician will come out to inspect your garage or roller door.
+In an Eden Roc Garage Doors service, our technician will come out to inspect your garage or roller door.
 They will perform a visual check of the garage door parts*, test the door’s performance**, and assess the door’s safety features***.
 They will then undertake any repairs that need to be done, and ultimately make any recommendations as to how you can ensure your garage door will operate well into the foreseeable future.

 *** Testing the door’s safety features tests the door’s auto-reverse and assesses the tension of the garage door spring.